awsdocs/aws-secrets-manager-docs/doc_source/troubleshoot.md

 ## “Cannot generate a data key with an asymmetric KMS key” when creating a secret<a name="asymmetrical-key"></a>

-Secrets Manager uses a symmetric KMS key associated with a secret to generate a data key for each secret value\.
-Secrets Manager also uses the KMS key to decrypt that data key when it needs to decrypt the encrypted secret value\.
-You can track the requests and responses in AWS CloudTrail events, Amazon CloudWatch Logs, and audit trails\.
-Verify you are using a symmetric KMS key instead of an asymmetric KMS key\.
-You cannot use an asymmetric KMS key\.
+Secrets Manager uses a [symmetric encryption KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#symmetric-cmks) associated with a secret to generate a data key for each secret value\.
+You can't use an asymmetric KMS key\.
+Verify you are using a symmetric encryption KMS key instead of an asymmetric KMS key\.
+For instructions, see [Identifying asymmetric KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/find-symm-asymm.html)\.

 ## An AWS CLI or AWS SDK operation can't find my secret from a partial ARN<a name="ARN_secretnamehyphen"></a>